 - 1. Hair should be kept clean and well-groomed. - 2.
-Shorts will be no shorter that the middle of the thigh.
+Shorts will be no shorter than finger-tip length when arms are held down to side.
 Boxer, spandex, biker and gym shorts are not acceptable.
 Shorts with pictures or writing across the seat are not acceptable. - 3.
 Yoga pants/leggings may be worn if tops are long enough to cover your rear-end. - 4.
 Dresses and skirts that are too short are not acceptable.
-They must be no shorter than 4 inches above the knee.
-Pencil skirts are not permitted. - 5.
+They must be no shorter than finger-tip length when arms are held down to the side. - 5.
 Clothing should be so constructed and worn in such a manner that is not unduly revealing nor should clothing be worn so that undergarments are revealed.
 Halter tops, racer back tops, tube tops, tank tops, vest shirts, muscle shirts, or other garments of this nature are not permitted.
 For girls, sleeveless tops are permitted only if the garments are purchased as sleeveless.
 Boys are prohibited from wearing sleeveless shirts except for physical education/weightlifting.
 All tops must come down over the top of the pants/shorts/skirts, etc. No bare midsection or back should be revealed when arms are stretched overhead. - 6.
-Pants must fit around the waist and be free of holes and tears above mid-thigh.
+Pants must fit around the waist and be free of holes/tears above pockets.
 Sagging pants or pants with pictures or writing across the seat are not acceptable. - 7.
-Hats, caps, scarves, and bandannas are not permitted, (unless for a recognized religious belief). - 8.
+Hats, caps, scarves, and bandannas are not permitted, (unless for a recognized medical condition or religious belief). - 8.
 Obscene, immoral, sexually suggestive, or misleading writing or patches on clothing is not allowed.
-Articles of clothing or jewelry associated with alcoholic beverages, tobacco, drugs or other activities illegal to student are not to be worn on clothing or jewelry.
+Articles of clothing or jewelry associated with alcoholic beverages, tobacco, drugs or other activities illegal to students are not to be worn on clothing or jewelry.
 Buttons with misleading or offensive material are not to be worn. - 9.
 Undergarments must be worn at all times. - 10.
 Outdoor apparel worn inside is not acceptable unless otherwise stated. - 11.
 Students may not wear any items or apparel that could be injurious to themselves or others including spikes, wallet chains, neck collars, and heavy chained necklaces. - 12.
-Sunglasses may not be worn in the school building at any time. - 13.
-No pajama type apparel is to be worn. - 14.
+Sunglasses may not be worn in the school building at any time. (unless under Doctor's orders) - 13.
+No pajama tops are to be worn. - 14.
 When students attend award programs for academic and athletic reasons, they should dress properly. - 15.
-It is within the province of the building principal to adjust any requirements which in his/her opinion would be in the best interest of the school.
+It is within the province of the building principal to adjust any requirements, which in his/her opinion would be in the best interest of the school.